18 Jan 100 Websites For App Store Promotion

 It is certain that app marketing is not just advertising, even though our core business is to offer app advertising solutions.
 All of us know how it is hard to create a reliable app.
-It requires to lay time, effort, patience and heart on the table.
-In acknowledgment of these, it is your right to expect users as much as possible to use and get happy with your app.
+It requires laytime, effort, patience, and heart on the table.
+In acknowledgement of these, it is your right to expect users as much as possible to use and get happy with your app.
 However, your job doesn’t end when development is okay.
 Now, it is time to promote your app.
 We dig the internet and explore the top 100 app promotion websites just for you to promote your app just for you!

 Let’s get it started.

-One of places you can promote your app is app directories.
+One of the places you can promote your app is app directories.
 If you are satisfied with your app or if you want to collect feedback for your app in beta, submitting to app directories is really useful.
-They could bring you new users, raise your brand awareness, get links and let you gain inspiration on the basis of feedbacks.
+They could bring you, new users, raise your brand awareness, get links and let you gain inspiration on the basis of feedbacks.

 App Promotion Sites for Android and iOS